Kejtyfe/Qiime-2-pipeline-bivalve-gut-microbiota/README.md

 qiime feature-classifier classify-sklearn \
   --i-classifier your_path/silva-138-99-nb-classifier.qza \    # representative sequences for each OTUs!
   --i-reads your_depository/otu-rep-seqs.qza \
-  --o-classification your_depository/otu-taxonomy.qza # will be used in R studio analysis
+  --o-classification your_depository/otu-taxonomy.qza # Output used in RStudio analysis
 ```

 # Filtering